Ajmer Jain temple

-The Ajmer Jain temple, also known as Soniji Ki Nasiyan, is an architecturally rich Jain temple.
+The Ajmer Jain temple, also known as Soniji Ki Nasiyan, is a Jain temple known for its architecture.
 It was built in the late nineteenth century.
 The main chamber, known as the Swarna Nagari "City of Gold", has several gold-plated wooden figures, depicting several figures in the Jain religion.
-This golden chamber of the temple uses 1000 kg of gold to carve out a depiction of Ayodhya.
+This golden chamber of the temple uses 1,000 kg of gold to carve out a depiction of Ayodhya.

 Kurt Titze, in his book, "Jainism: A Pictorial Guide to the Religion of Non-Violence" (1998, p.
 143), writes on Soniji Ki Nasiyan:

 History

-Greatly revered by the Digambar sect of the Jains, the Nasiyan temple is dedicated to Rishabhdev, first of the 24 tirthankara by Rai Bahadur Seth Moolchand and Nemichand Soni.
+Greatly revered by the Digambar sect of the Jains, the Nasiyan temple is dedicated to Rishabhdev, the first of the 24 tirthankara by Rai Bahadur Seth Moolchand and Nemichand Soni.
 It is situated on Prithvi Raj Marg in Ajmer, the heart of Rajasthan state in India.
 The foundation of this magnificent Jain temple was laid on 10 October 1864 and the image of Rishabhdev (Adinath), was installed in the Sanctum Sanctorum on 26 May 1865.
 This work was carried out under the able guidance of the great scholar Pandit Sadasukhdasji of Jaipur.

 The name of the temple is Siddhkoot Chaityalaya.
 It is also known as 'Red Temple' as it is built of red sandstone or 'Nasiyan of Seth Moolchand Soni' signifying the founder’s name.
-After the Svarna Nagri was added to the temple in 1895 A.D. it popularly began to be called as 'Sone ka Mandir' or 'Soni Mandir' emphasizing the golden structure as well as the family name.
+After the Svarna Nagri was added to the temple in 1895 CE, it popularly began to be called 'Sone ka Mandir' or 'Soni Mandir' emphasizing the golden structure as well as the family name.
 The halls of this temple are adorned with fascinating series of large, gilt wooden figures and delicate paintings that display scenes from Jain scriptures.

-About Temple
+Description

 The entrance gate of the temple is made of red sandstone brought from Karauli.
 In front of the gateway is the marble staircase, leading to the main temple, which is embellished with the images of the Tirthankars.
 The columns inside the temple are noted for their unique design.
 The mulnayak of the temple is a large white marble idol of Rishabhanatha.
-The Abhiṣeka of deity is organised daily with water, milk etc. The temple features a massive gateway with a three way pointed high rise arches with an elaborate Jharokhas.
+The Abhiṣeka of deity is organised daily with water, milk, etc. The temple features a massive gateway with three-way pointed high-rise arches with elaborate Jharokhas.